The Clive Richards Foundation

 • Sylvia Richards (Chartered Accountant): Co-founder and trustee, actively involved in Foundation activities, including launching major medical equipment donations such as Cobalt's PET/CT scanner in Cheltenham

 • Hermione Richards: Young trustee and granddaughter of Clive Richards.
-A University of Bristol graduate working in Human Resources specializing in early careers and outreach in London's finance sector.
+A University of Bristol graduate working in Human Resources specialising in early careers and outreach in London's finance sector.
 "She is honoured to serve as a young trustee at the Clive Richards Foundation, and enthusiastic about contributing to the charity's impactful work."

 • Julian: Friend of Clive and Sylvia Richards for over 30 years, “delighted to be able to support the Foundation in delivering its objectives”